 The Scoresby Chair is in St. Mary's parish church next to Whitby Abbey.
 It is handsomely carved in teak taken from the wreck of the 'Royal Charter', a ship in which the Rev. W. Scoresby (jnr.) had undertaken a scientific journey to improve the effectiveness of the compass.

-Two other remarkable but less known Whitby navigators, the William Scoresby’s, father and son, added greatly to seafaring knowledge.
+Two remarkable, but less known Whitby navigators, William Scoresby Snr and Jnr, added greatly to seafaring knowledge.
 Their interest was primarily in whaling, but they made careful observations of Arctic phenomena and invented several nautical instruments.
 The father (1760-1829) pushed further North through the pack ice in 1806 than anyone had done before; and Scoresby Land, in east Greenland, and Scoresby Sound, are named after the son.